Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice

 Much of the existing literature on the triangular-lattice XXZ model has focused on the role of quantum fluctuations in stabilizing the up-up-down state under an applied magnetic field~\cite{Chubukov1991,Yamamoto2014,Sellmann2015}.
 The zero-field problem, however, presents a distinct situation: in the strict Ising limit $\Delta=\infty$, collinear states such as the up-down-down (UDD) configuration belong to the macroscopically degenerate ground-state manifold, whereas the Y state is not itself an Ising eigenstate but emerges once finite transverse exchange lifts this degeneracy~\cite{Miyashita1986,Kleine1992,ShengHenley1992}.
 To our knowledge, an explicit comparison between the zero-field Y and UDD states across finite anisotropy has not been presented.

-To settle this question at the classical level, we compare the energies of the two states at zero field for finite $\Delta$.
-For the classical Y-state configuration with equilibrium angle $\cos\theta_0=-\Delta/(\Delta+1)$, minimizing the classical energy with respect to $\theta_0$ yields the energy per bond
+To settle this question at the classical level, we compare the zero-field energies of the two states for finite $\Delta$, obtained by directly evaluating the classical XXZ energy for the corresponding three-sublattice spin configurations.
+For the classical Y-state configuration, we denote by $\theta_0$ the polar angle of the two tilted sublattice spins measured from the positive $z$ axis, as illustrated in Fig.~\ref{fig:structures}(b).
+Minimizing the classical energy with respect to $\theta_0$ gives $\cos\theta_0=-\Delta/(\Delta+1)$, and the resulting energy per bond is

 while for the collinear UDD state one obtains

 The energy difference is

 for all finite $\Delta$.
 Thus, at zero field, the Y state is classically favored over the UDD state as soon as the anisotropy departs from the strict Ising limit.
 The energy difference vanishes as $-1/(12\Delta)$ for large $\Delta$, consistent with the restoration of the Ising degeneracy at $\Delta=\infty$.
 We emphasize that this result is specific to the zero-field case and is distinct from the field-induced stabilization of the UDD state discussed in previous works~\cite{Chubukov1991,Yamamoto2014,Sellmann2015}.